A city of resplendent beauty and rich history, there is more than enough for expats to see and do in Madrid.

-Known for being one of the world’s foremost destinations for art lovers, expats will be able to see everything from classical masterpieces to the surreal works of Salvador Dali.
+Known for being one of the world's foremost destinations for art lovers, Madrid provides expats with the opportunity to see everything from classical masterpieces to the surreal works of Salvador Dalí.

 The most famous of the city's many museums are situated on the Paseo Del Prado, one of the city's main boulevards.
 This includes the world-famous Golden Triangle of Art, which has three of the best-known museums in Madrid.

-Madrid is not only a city for culture vultures, but offers a host of attractions that should appeal to all kinds of expats.
+Madrid is not only a city for culture vultures but also offers attractions that should appeal to all kinds of expats.
 Sports fans will be thrilled by the prospect of a football (soccer) match at the Santiago De Bernabeu, and there is an abundance of green spaces for families to enjoy.

 Popular attractions in Madrid

 The Prado (Museo Nacional del Prado)

-The Prado Museum is one of the world's principal art galleries, housing more than 7,000 paintings by artists such as Botticelli, Titian and Rembrandt.
+The Prado Museum is one of the world's principal art galleries, housing around 7,600 paintings by artists such as Botticelli, Titian and Rembrandt.

 Reina Sofia National Art Centre Museum

-The Reina Sofia museum, designed to rival London’s Tate Gallery, has a great collection of 20th-century Spanish art for expats to enjoy.
+The Reina Sofia museum, designed to rival London's Tate Gallery, has an extraordinary collection of 20th-century Spanish art for expats to enjoy.

 Dating back to 1619, the Plaza Mayor square is a must-see for any expat in Madrid.
 Once the scene of knights' tournaments and medieval rituals, the centrally located arcade is now home to cafés and spontaneous music performances.

 Ermita de San Antonio de la Florida (Goya’s Tomb)

 Referred to as Goya's Sistine Chapel, the Ermita de San Antonio de la Florida is the final resting place of the famed artist.
-The ceiling was painted and the frescoes designed by Goya himself.
+Goya himself painted the ceiling and designed the frescoes.